 Look at your test and exam results and the feedback from homework.
 Also ask your teacher.
-This may be done during the school day and/or at the form 5 Parents' Evening.
-You should normally expect to achieve at least grade B at GCSE in any subject which you hope to study at AS or A-level.
+You should expect to achieve at least a grade B at GCSE in any subject which you hope to study at AS or A-level.